Charity Organisation Society: Efficacy and criticism

-Britain's Charity Organisation Society
+Legacy in Britain

-In Britain, the Charity Organisation Society led by Helen Bosanquet and Octavia Hill was founded in London in 1869 and supported the concept of self-help and limited government intervention to deal with the effects of poverty.
+In Britain, the Charity Organisation Society was led by Helen Bosanquet and Octavia Hill, and supported the concept of self-help and limited government intervention to deal with the effects of poverty.
 Alsager Hay Hill was prominent from its foundation, acting as honorary secretary of the council until July 1870, and as an active member of the council until 1880:

-Mr. Alsager Hay Hill joined the Society in its first year.
-He was one of its first Hon.
-Secretaries, and the life and soul of Council meetings in the early days of struggle.
-A man of rare natural wit, something of a poet, and the brightest of companions, he threw himself eagerly into the Society's work, and more particularly devoted his time and energy to an attempt to deal with the problems of unemployment.
-His 'Labour News' of thirty years ago anticipated the Labour Exchanges of today.

 The organisation claimed to use "scientific principles to root out scroungers and target relief where it was most needed".
-The social researcher, educator and suffragist, Christina Violet Butler, was another prominent member of the organisation and refers to her involvement in 2 interviews with the historian, Brian Harrison, in September and November 1974, conducted as part of the Suffrage Interviews project, titled Oral evidence on the suffragette and suffragist movements: the Brian Harrison interviews.
+The social researcher, educator and suffragist, Christina Violet Butler, was another prominent member of the organisation and refers to her involvement in two interviews with the historian, Brian Harrison, in September and November 1974, conducted as part of the Suffrage Interviews project, titled Oral evidence on the suffragette and suffragist movements: the Brian Harrison interviews.
 Annie Barnes, also interviewed by Harrison, joined the organisation and used her own background that people objected to accepting "Charity".
 The Charity Organisation Society was renamed Family Welfare Association in 1946 and still operates today as Family Action, a registered family support charity.